Last Updated on

 Today, we’re introducing you to the Miniature Bernedoodle and discussing all of their traits (including who they might not be the best dogs for).

-A Mini Bernedoodle, is a cross between a Bernese Mountain Dog and a Miniature Poodle, giving you a smaller and more petite dog than if bred from a Standard Poodle.
+A Mini Bernedoodle, is a cross between a small Bernese Mountain Dog and a Miniature Poodle.
+As a result, you get a miniature version of the Standard Bernedoodle.

 Let us take a look into some of the common questions asked when it comes to the Mini Bernedoodle’s characteristics.